Free and Fast Shipping Free & Fast Shipping

 Table of Content [ Show ]

 If you take a closer look at the electric outlets of older homes in the United States, you would likely see some that have two prongs while others have three.
 This is because the requirement for three-pronged outlets in homes in the country only began in the 1960s.
 However, it's important to note that the adoption and enforcement of this requirement varied by region and jurisdiction.
 The third prong on these outlets serves as a grounding connection.
-This article will help you understand what ground is in electricity and how it works.
+This article will help you understand what is ground in electricity and how it works.

 What is Ground in Electricity